-I was everyone’s friend, but befriended no one.
+I was everyone’s friend but befriended no one.
 Every time I got into trouble, I bailed myself out.
-I told my self “don’t rely on anyone’s help, it’s a trap.
-If you do, its like you already committed your next felony because there will come a day when they’ll call on you to collect on this favor.
+I told my self: “Don’t rely on anyone’s help, it’s a trap.”
+If you do, it’s like you already committed your next felony because there will come a day when they’ll call on you to collect on this favor.
 They [the heads of the organizations] are obsessed with honor and with being honored, and this is how they size their honor.
 I drew a very definitive line.
-I always told the people who worked with me – its every man for himself.
-I'll take care of my problems, and you of yours.
+I always told the people who worked with me: it’s every man for himself.
+I’ll take care of my problems, and you of yours.
 We can work together.
 We can commit felonies together.
-But should one of us get into trouble – its every man for himself.
-Early on, I understood that if you let someone help you, you are obligated to help him, and then it is a never ending cycle that draws you in deeper and deeper.
-A crime organization is built on knowing what you are involved in, and holding it over your head.
+But should one of us get into trouble, its every man for himself.
+Early on, I understood that, if you let someone help you, you are obligated to help him, and then it is a never-ending cycle that draws you in deeper and deeper.
+A crime organization is built on knowing what you are involved in and holding it over your head.
 I wanted to be indebted to no one.
 Once you owe someone for bailing you out, it never ends.
 It’s like a quick send.

 Ahmad is a reformed criminal who turned state witness.
-He reflected on the head's power to disown members of the organization, and leave them defenseless and alone.
+He reflected on the head’s power to disown members of the organization and leave them defenseless and alone.

-"There is no way out [of the criminal world].
+There is no way out [of the criminal world].
 It is either you are with him, or six feet under.
-I am not locked up but really, I'm in prison.
-And I will continue to be, for the rest of my life.
+I am not locked up, but really I’m in prison.
+And I will continue to be for the rest of my life.
 I am hardly alive.
 I can hardly survive the day.
 I always look over my shoulder.
 And there is no one to turn to for help.
-I am good as dead.
-I don't fear him.
-He [the head of the organization] cannot hurt me any more than I did myself by turning on him"
+I am as good as dead.
+I don’t fear him.
+He [the head of the organization] cannot hurt me any more than what I did myself by turning on him.

-Yohay was a member in an OC and later became a head of a division in the Israeli police.
-He corroborates Ahmad’s story:
+Yohay was a member in an OC group who later became the head of a division in the Israeli Police.
+He corroborates Ahmad’s account:

-“The head of these organizations take serious risks on recruits.
+The head of these organizations take serious risks on recruits.
 First, they would ask them for small favors, say throw a grenade.
 But then the favors will get bigger.
 Now they will ask the recruit to take out someone.
 And if he does, the recruit is forever in their hands.
 He is theirs for life.
-But if the head of the organization will not have his back and ‘reward’ him for his gift, he will turn on him.
-If he does not support the recruit while he is in jail and keeps his promises to the recruit, the recruit will turn on him”.
+But if the head of the organization does not have his back and “reward” him for his gift, he will turn on him.
+If he does not support the recruit while he is in jail and keeps his promises to the recruit, the recruit will turn on him.

 Discussion